 Getting started with the Windows UI Library

-The toolkit is available as NuGet packages that can be added to any existing or new project using Visual Studio.
+The toolkits are available as NuGet packages that can be added to any new or existing Visual Studio project.

 Download and install the Windows UI Library